CommunityScale/housingforecastdocs/docs/glossary.md

 **Stabilized level of occupancy:** The expected number of occupied units a property maintains after the initial rent-up period.

+**Substandard conditions:** Housing conditions considered unacceptable due to issues like inadequate facilities or overcrowding.

+**Substandard Housing:** Housing units lacking complete plumbing facilities (hot/cold running water, flush toilet, bathtub/shower) or complete kitchen facilities (sink with running water, stove/range, refrigerator).

 **Subsidy:** Income received to cover the difference between contract rent and tenant payment.

-**Substandard conditions:** Housing conditions considered unacceptable due to issues like inadequate facilities or overcrowding.

-**Substandard housing:** Housing units that are inadequate or unsafe due to issues like incomplete plumbing or kitchen facilities.

 **Target income band:** The income range from which a property draws its tenants.